HUST-Tan/Deblur-CBCT/README.md

 ## Some Explain

-1. If you run this code in windows, please change several "path form"
-2. This pre-trained model is coming from [IRCNN](https://github.com/cszn/IRCNN)：the denoise network is a little different to article, however, you can replace the denoise network with "any denoise network or methods"（we will release a trainable model in our python version）
+1. This pre-trained model is coming from [IRCNN](https://github.com/cszn/IRCNN)：the denoise network is a little different to article, however, you can replace the denoise network with "any denoise network or methods"（we will release a trainable model in our python version）
-3. This demo only do deblur in one layer, not on whole objection.
+2. This demo only do deblur in one layer, not on whole objection.
-4. We will release a python version soon（Contain training phase.）
+3. We will release a python version soon（Contain training phase.）

 ## Citation